simonprickett/micropython-team-talk/button-counter/README.md

 mpremote run main.py
 ```

-You should see output similar to the following on the MicroPython console:
+You should see output similar to the following on the MicroPython console as the code starts up and connects to the network:

 ```
-TODO
+Connecting to wifi...
+Connecting to wifi...
+Connecting to wifi...
+Connecting to wifi...
+Connected, IP address: 192.168.4.45, time: 1748349089
 ```

 TODO remainder of the README!